elastic/ansible-elastic-cloud-enterprise/README.md

 ## Role Tags

-The following tags are available to limit the execution:
+The following tags are available to limit the execution, due to the nature of tags in ansible you should only use `--skip-tags` with these to skip certain parts instead of using `--tags` to limit the execution.

 - `system` Determines the execution of all tasks that setup the system (everything except the actual installation of Elastic Cloud Enterprise)
     - `setup_filesystem` If system tasks are executed, this determines if the filesystem tasks should get executed - includes creating the partitions for xfs and mount points
-    - `install_docker` If system tasks are executed, this determines if existing docker packages should get removed and the current, supported version should get installes
+    - `install_docker` If system tasks are executed, this determines if existing docker packages should get removed and the current, supported version should get installed and configured
+- `destructive` This tag indicates whether a task is potentially destructive, like removing packages or doing filesystem partitioning
 - `ece` Determines if Elastic Cloud Enterprise should get installed